U;Nee: Death and impact

 On January 21, 2007, at around 10 A.M, she sat down in front of the TV and said, "Goodbye," to her maternal grandmother, mother, and uncle as they left the house for church.
 When her grandmother returned from church, intending to prepare lunch for her granddaughter, she discovered U;Nee hanging in her room.
 She immediately called for an ambulance, but U;Nee had already died.

 The police later confirmed that the cause of death was suicide due to depression and that no suicide note had been found.

 The news came as a shock to all of Asia, especially since a day later U;Nee was to shoot the music video for her third album.
 Her agency due to this, decided to cancel the release of the album that was scheduled for February 1 of that year, but then by request of the family, it was released on January 26.

-The funeral occurred the day after, only a few of her fellow celebrities attended, as U;Nee did not have many friends in the industry, among them were singer Maya, members of the girl-group Diva, Mingyeong and Zinnie, Kil Gun, singer Mina, and her best friend Lee Hwa-sun, who was there until the end.
+The funeral occurred the day after, only a few of her fellow celebrities attended, as U;Nee did not have many friends in the industry, among them were singer Maya, members of the girl-group Diva, Minkyoung and Jini, Kil Gun, singer Mina, and her best friend Lee Hwa-sun, who was there until the end.

 Kim Jin-Pyo, criticized the South Korean singers' Association saying, "The singer's association did not make any contact with fellow singers even after the singer's death.
 I also didn't receive any messages and had to ask for the address myself to offer my condolences.
 However, when I finally arrived, there were hardly any singers present.
 Aren't these so-called respectful juniors from the singer's association even able to spare time for condolences at a time like this?!"
 Choi Baek-Ho, the vice-president of the association back then replied to Kim's statement saying, "Because of your words, the hardworking singers at the Korean Singers Association, who sacrifice a lot of time and money for the rights and status of singers, feel angry", this caused a debate with most people empathizing with Jin-Pyo and calling Baek-Ho irresponsible and unempathetic to the situation.
 During this time, several singers and entertainment figures had their pages filled with insults and questions as to why they did not attend U;Nee's funeral.